News and Updates

 Check out this snippet of what we have in store for you in the coming weeks.

-Last summer, I worked with a writing mentor, Barbara Kyle, who told me I’d written a suspense thriller with a mystery element rather than the mystery thriller I’d been pitching.
+A year ago, I worked with a writing mentor, Barbara Kyle, who told me I’d written a suspense thriller with a mystery element rather than the mystery thriller I’d been pitching.
 Given that, I realized I needed to change the pace, what was revealed and when, and the way the main plot and subplots wove together.
-I didn’t kill a lot of darlings, but I did move a lot of them into a future novels file.
+Fortunately, I didn’t have to kill a lot of darlings, but I did move a lot of them into a future novels file.
 And I cut the length by over 17,000 words — something the novel badly needed.

 Meet My Mentor